-No. Route Name Description Source (ITIP, IFYWP, Reasons for Inclusion in Regional Conformity CIP) Regionally Significant Functional Classification Federally n Funded 1.
+No. Route Name Description Key # (ITIP, Reasons for Inclusion in Regional Conformity IFYWP, CIP) Regionally Significant Functional Classification Federally n Funded 1.
 Route 30: Pine New fixed route service in Meridian mainly along Pine Ave. from Ten Mile Rd. and Franklin Rd. to River Valley St. and Records Ave. (a.k.a.
 The Village) VRT n.a.
 No n.a.
 Yes 2.
-Route 7A: Fairview- Ustick Twice daily extension to Capital High School was eliminated.
-Increase "all-day" frequency from 60- to 30-minute.
-VRT n.a.
+Route 7A: Fairview- Ustick Twice daily extension to Capital n.a.
 No n.a.
 Yes 3.
-Route 40: Nampa/Meridian Express Reduction in one morning and one afternoon trip and a minor reroute to improve productivity.
-These hours were repurposed to Route 42.
-VRT n.a.
+Route 40: Nampa/Meridian Express Reduction in one morning and one n.a.
 No n.a.
 Yes 4.
 Route 42: Happy Day to Towne Square Mall Added on midday trip per survey and repurposed hours from the Route 40.
 VRT n.a.
 No n.a.
 Yes 5.
 Route 2: Broadway Increase peak hour frequency from 60- to 30-minute.
 VRT n.a.
 No n.a.
 Yes 6.
 Route 3: Vista Increase peak hour frequency from to 15-minute.
 Increase off-peak hour frequency from to 30-minute.
 VRT n.a.
 No n.a.
 Yes 7.
 Route 17: Warm Springs Increase peak hour frequency from 60- to 30-minute.
 VRT n.a.
 No n.a.
 Yes 8.
 Route 45: Boise State / CWI via Fairview Reroute from I-84 to Cherry Ln./Fairview Ave. to increase transit access for residents and to jobs.
 VRT n.a.
 No n.a.
 Yes